AdamElitzur/Blog-Article-Backups/cliuybdac000b09jmeo3o2u4n.md

 ## After Buildspace

 I added Supabase as a database, as well as authentication so users can sign-up, and save words and songs to listen to later!
+I added flashcards to the saved songs page, so users can study the words that they saved, Quizlet style!

 In order to improve the site performance, I moved the fetch lyrics function to the server side, and I plan on moving other elements as well.